grafana/grafana/docs/sources/setup-grafana/configure-grafana/_index.md

 ### enable_custom_baselayers

-Set this to `true` to disable loading other custom base maps and hide them in the Grafana UI.
-Default is `false`.
+Set this to `false` to disable loading other custom base maps and hide them in the Grafana UI.
+Default is `true`.

 ## [dashboard_previews]